 The Risks of Lean Addiction

 There is also the risk of developing a lean addiction.
 Since lean contains opiates, it can be just as addictive as prescription painkillers like oxycodone.
-Larger doses, or combining lean with alcohol, only increases the likelihood of developing an addiction.
+Taking larger doses or combining lean with alcohol only increases the likelihood of developing an addiction.

 Signs of a Lean Addiction

 Learning to spot the signs of a lean addiction means you can get help sooner for someone you love.
 Someone addicted to lean might nod off without warning or have a very strange sleep pattern.
 You might also notice that they have sudden dental issues because lean is full of sugar and is sipped constantly.

 Someone may have a codeine addiction or if they are open about lean, cough syrup, or cold medicine abuse.
 They might also have changed their behavior, appearance, or financial status.

 At Crestview Recovery, clients can learn how to overcome an addiction to lean.
 Comprehensive addiction therapy services and a wide range of tools help train clients for a life of sobriety without relapse.
 Some of the treatments available include:

 A lean addiction is a serious problem, but the right help can pave the way to health.
 At Crestview Recovery in Portland, Oregon, you’ll be able to fight back against addiction once and for all.
 Call 866.262.0531 if you’re ready to learn more about a custom path to addiction recovery.